Car Accident Attorneys in Wheeling, WV

 For example, suppose a driver injured in a car accident incurs $100,000 in damages but is determined to have been 20 percent at fault for the crash.
 The driver’s compensation will be reduced by $20,000 to reflect their 20 percent share of fault.
 A party who is found to bear the majority of the fault for their accident cannot recover compensation.

 If you have been in a car accident where the other driver claims you caused the accident, you need aggressive, experienced legal representation from Jividen Law Offices, PLLC.
 Our attorneys will work to prove you were not responsible for the accident, determine who’s at fault for the accident or argue for a much lower share of fault.
 With the attorney’s help, you can recover maximum compensation for your injuries and damages.

 Common Car Accident Injuries

 The safety systems and features in modern vehicles have greatly reduced the number of injuries suffered in a car accident.
 However, car crashes can still result in these types of injuries:

 - Soft tissue injuries, including dislocated joints, muscle/tendon/ligament tears, and herniated or ruptured spinal discs

 Common Causes of Car Accidents

 Many car accidents are caused by the carelessness or recklessness of another motorist.
-Common causes of car accidents in West Virginia include:
+Common causes of car accidents in Wheeling include: